WildRams/getcontrol/README.md

 Information about _What is new_ can be found [here](autoupdate/gcupdateinfo.txt?raw=true).

 ## Installation
 There is no need for installation.
 For Windows and Linux, there are single-file executables.
-For the macOS, the image disk (DMG file) is available.
+For the macOS, the Intel image disk (DMG file) is available.

 The program tries to search for the FullProf path automatically.
 If not found or you use a nonstandard path, please set it in the Preferences.